pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 3 - Re-build the containers `docker-compose build workspace php-fpm`

-For information on how to configure xDebug with your IDE and work it out, check this [Repository](https://github.com/LarryEitel/magento-mage2dock-phpstorm) or follow up on the next section if you use linux and PhpStorm.
+For information on how to configure xDebug with your IDE and work it out, check this [Repository](https://github.com/LarryEitel/laravel-laradock-phpstorm) or follow up on the next section if you use linux and PhpStorm.

 <a name="Setup remote debugging for PhpStorm on Linux"></a>
 ## Setup remote debugging for PhpStorm on Linux

- - Make sure you have followed the steps above in the [Install Xdebug section](http://mage2dock.io/documentation/#install-xdebug).
+ - Make sure you have followed the steps above in the [Install Xdebug section](http://laradock.io/documentation/#install-xdebug).

  - Make sure Xdebug accepts connections and listens on port 9000.
 (Should be default configuration).

 ![Debug Configuration](/images/photos/PHPStorm/linux/configuration/debugConfiguration.png "Debug Configuration").

- - Create a server with name `mage2dock` (matches **PHP_IDE_CONFIG** key in environment file) and make sure to map project root path with server correctly.
+ - Create a server with name `laradock` (matches **PHP_IDE_CONFIG** key in environment file) and make sure to map project root path with server correctly.

 ![Server Configuration](/images/photos/PHPStorm/linux/configuration/serverConfiguration.png "Server Configuration").